kerberos-io/deployment/README.microk8s.md

 ## Dependencies

-When installing the Kerberos.io stack, several dependencies are required for storage, such as a database (e.g., MongoDB) and a message broker (e.g., RabbitMQ) for asynchronous behavior.
+Before installing, several dependencies are required for storage, such as a database (e.g., MongoDB) and a message broker (e.g., RabbitMQ) for asynchronous behavior.
 We will install these components before setting up the Kerberos Agents and Kerberos Vault.

 One of the key advantages of MicroK8s is its out-of-the-box addons, which can be enabled with a single command.
 This eliminates the need for complex Helm charts or operators, simplifying the setup process.
 We will enable some common services, such as DNS, GPU support, and storage, to streamline the installation.